monu655/finbowl-dashboard/README.md

 values, so a design change is a one-line edit instead of a find-and-replace across components.

-## Full Interactivity Pass
+## Interactivity

-Beyond the core Task 1 screens, every element in the design is wired to real behavior (state changes are held in TanStack Query's cache or Zustand, so they persist for the session and reset on reload, same as any client-only demo):
+Every element in the design is wired to real behavior — no dead links or placeholder pages.
+State changes are held in TanStack Query's cache or Zustand, so they persist for the session and reset on reload, same as any client-only demo.

-- **Every sidebar item routes somewhere real.** Disbursement is the fully-built flow; the other modules (Finance, Sales CRM, RMS Dashboard/Invoices/PO/Reports, Compliance, Vendors, AI Suite, Reports, Settings) route to a shared `ModuleOverviewPage` with realistic stats and a clickable activity list, so there are no dead links — see `lib/module-content.ts` to extend any of them into a fully custom page later.
+- **Sidebar** — every item routes somewhere real.
+Disbursement is the fully-built flow; the surrounding modules (Finance, Sales CRM, RMS Dashboard/Invoices/PO/ Reports, Compliance, Vendors, AI Suite, Reports, Settings) route to a shared `ModuleOverviewPage` with realistic mock stats and a clickable activity list — see `lib/module-content.ts` to extend any of them into a fully custom page.
-- **Stat cards filter the table** — click Submitted/Verified/Processed/Audited
-  to filter the table by that status; click again to clear.
+- **Stat cards filter the table** — click Submitted/Verified/Processed/Audited to filter by that status; click again to clear.
 - **Every table column has sort + filter.** Filter icons open a small text filter per column; active filters show as removable chips above the table.
 - **Status is editable inline** everywhere it appears (table rows, loan detail header) via a click-to-open status popover, backed by a mutation.
 - **Bulk select → delete** with a confirmation modal.